Upcoming

 Women’s Personal Essay Writing: A Workshop virtual

 This nine-week online workshop is offered through the Certificate in Writing Program of the University of Washington Continuum College.
-You can take this generative workshop without enrolling in the program.
-You will leave with two workshopped essays that are ready to be submitted to editors.

 Tuesdays, January 3 – February 28, 2023.
 6 p.m. – 9 p.m.